erinlin/tweentrain_doc/set.md

 Table type.
 Any object that behaves like a table, for example display objects.

 ##### params (required)
 Table type.
-A table that specifies `action syntax` and the properties of the transition, target's properties or paramaters of target's function.
+A table that specifies `action syntax` and the properties of the transition, target's properties or parameters of target's function.

     -- Syntax: { "action syntax", param[,,,] }

     -- a string type value for DisplayObject represents the relative position,